kegoly/dr-log-analyzer/README.md

-# Guarded RAG Assistant
+# Log Analyzer Assistant

-The guarded RAG assistant is an easily customizable recipe for building a RAG-powered chatbot.
+The log analyzer assistant is an easily customizable recipe for building a chat-powered assistant for analyzing logs and documents.

-In addition to creating a hosted, shareable user interface, the guarded RAG assistant provides:
+In addition to creating a hosted, shareable user interface, the log analyzer assistant provides:

 * Business logic and LLM-based guardrails.
-* A predictive secondary model that evaluates response quality.
 * GenAI-focused [custom metrics][custom-metrics].
 * DataRobot MLOps hosting, monitoring, and governing the individual back-end deployments.